Atlantic vs. Mediterranean, where to do nautical training?

 The Mediterranean is a confined sea that lies in the middle of several nearby land masses and therefore has the following disadvantages:

 - Navigation is more cumbersome.
-Because the wave period is shorter than in the Atlantic, it produces unpleasant conditions for recreational and even complex navigation as soon as it reaches 2 meters in height.
+Due to the shorter wave period compared to the Atlantic, conditions are unpleasant for recreational boating and even challenging when waves reach 2 meters in height.

 - Unreliable weather forecast.
-A reliable weather forecast is essential for safe sailing, and in the Mediterranean weather forecasts are only reliable for 2-3 days.
-Outside the summer, conditions are much more unstable.
-This leads to the usual negative surprises.
+For safe navigation, it is essential to have a reliable weather forecast, and in the Mediterranean, weather reports are only reliable for 2-3 days.
+Outside of summer, conditions are much more unstable.
+All of this often leads to unpleasant surprises.

 - Few protected anchorages.
 Beaches are usually protected only if the wind blows from land.
 As soon as the wind is rotating, it is necessary to escape from these anchorages.

 - Dangerous ports.
-If there is swell and shallow draft at the entrance of the port.
-Inland channels between narrow pontoons, squares without finger and above all, in many marinas it is not allowed to practice mooring.
+If there is a swell and shallow draft at the port entrance.
+Narrow internal channels between pontoons, berths without fingers, and above all, in many marinas, mooring practice is not allowed.

 Galicia, the best sailing area in the Iberian Peninsula